caiks/TBOT03/README.md

+TBOT03 hit is usually checked before induce, although there is a small window

 problems with the topology - measure of deviation rather than configuration entropy

 calculate room entropy - model 77 has considerably higher room label entropy than the similar TBOT02 model 65 - we will need slice-room transitions - add to README.